Crafted-Thoughts/Take-Home-Project-Journal-X-Simple/README.md

 If you have any questions related to this project, you can send them to amogh@craftedthoughts.com

-## Done with challenge :clap:
+## Finished? :clap:
 You speed runner, aren't you?

 1. **Send us your completed project zip file by replying to the email address which sent you this challenge**

 2. Enjoyed this project?
 Please consider hiting the star button at the top to show your appriciation.
-Our fingers are crossed for you :+1:
+Our fingers are crossed for you!

 #### You can send suggestions on how can we make this challenge better at amogh@craftedthoughts.com